Food labeling in Mexico

 Food labeling in Mexico refers to the official regulations requiring labels on processed foods sold within the country to help consumers make informed purchasing decisions based on nutritional criteria.
 Approved in 2010 under the Norma Oficial Mexicana (NOM) NOM-051-SCFI/SSA1-2010 (often shortened to NOM-051), the system includes Daily Dietary Guidelines (Spanish abbreviation: GDA).
 These guidelines focus on the total amounts of saturated fats, fats, sodium, sugars, and energy (kilocalories) per package, the percentage they represent per serving, and their contribution to the daily recommended intake.

 After its implementation, several studies assessed the effectiveness of the system.
 The results indicated that most respondents were unaware of the recommended intake levels, struggled to understand the meaning of the values provided by the system, and did not use the system when shopping.
 Additionally, most undergraduate nutrition students could not interpret the system correctly when questioned.
 In response, the Secretariat of Health looked for alternatives to the system.
-In 2016, Chile published a simplified food labeling system, which inspired the creation of a similar system for Mexico.
+In 2016, Chile introduced a simplified food labeling system featuring black octagonal warning labels, which inspired the creation of a similar system for Mexico.

 In 2020, the system was revised and updated with the Food and Beverage Front-of-Package Labeling System (Spanish abbreviation: SEFAB), developed and implemented by the National Institute of Public Health (INSP).
 By the end of the year, labeling standards were applied to 85% of food products consumed in Mexico, one of the most obese countries in the world.
 One year after its implementation, studies found the system had an insignificant impact on sales.
 However, many companies still adjusted their formulas to reduce risk factor levels.
-Further, the sale of labeled products in schools is prohibited.
+Further, the sale of labeled products including images aimed at children or sold in schools is prohibited.